Washington

 As a Landowner, Now is the Time to Act!

-As energy resources continue to shift away from fossil fuels and toward renewables, situations like these are popping up in Indiana and across the country.
+As energy resources continue to shift away from fossil fuels and toward renewables, opportunities like these are popping up in Indiana and across the country.
 If you’re a landowner, and you think your property could be a good match for solar development, now is the time to act!
 You can lease your land to a utility-scale solar developer and make many times more money than you could by growing crops.

 Still, it’s important to know that not all developers are created equal.
 You may not want to sign on the dotted line with the first company that comes knocking.
 But how can you tell which opportunity is right for you?